subrotokumar/market-sentiment/README.md

 - Tool: **Moralis**

 ## Command and Instruction
-You need to have metamask installed in your browser and connect to Goerli Ether testnet.
-You also need to have some testnet MATIC tokens for voting.
+You need to have metamask installed in your browser and connect to Goerli Ethereum testnet.
+You also need to have some testnet **GoerliETH** tokens for voting.

 ```shell
 yarn hardhat help